JerryPlain/autonomous_driving_ros/src/traffic_light_detector/README.md

 # Package: Traffic Light HSV Detector

 ## Explanation:
 ### This package detects traffic lights and it's current state (red, yellow, green).
-It uses it's own message type (TrafficLight.msg)
+It uses it's own message types
 ### The pipeline is:
 1. The semantic camera detects the localization of the traffic lights.
 Since the scale of the semantic camera is different to depth- and the RGB cameras its scale needs to be normalized.